Medieval India

-The late medieval period was marked by an era of Muslim dominance as a result of a series of conquests.
-This led to the establishment of Delhi Sultanate in Northern India, which ruled until the 16th century.
+During the late medieval period, a series of Islamic invasions by the Arabs, the Ghaznavids and the Ghurids conquered large portions of Northern India.
+Turkic general Qutb ud-Din Aibak declared his independence from the Ghurid Empire and founded the Delhi Sultanate which ruled until the 16th century.
 As a consequence, Buddhism declined in South Asia, but Hinduism survived and reinforced itself in areas conquered by Muslim empires.
 In the far South, the Vijayanagara Empire resisted Muslim conquests, sparking a long rivalry with the Bahmani Sultanate.
-The turn of the 16th century would see the introduction of gunpowder and the rise of a new Muslim empire—the Mughals, as well as the establishment of European trade posts by the Portuguese colonists.
-Mughal Empire was one of the three Islamic gunpowder empires, along with the Ottoman Empire and Safavid Persia.
-The subsequent cultural and technological developments transformed Indian society, concluding the late medieval period and beginning the Early modern period.
+The turn of the 16th century would see introduction of gunpowder and the rise of a new Muslim empire—the Mughals, as well as the establishment of European trade posts by the Portuguese colonists.
+The Mughal Empire was one of the three Islamic gunpowder empires, along with the Ottoman Empire and Safavid Persia.
+The subsequent cultural and technological developments transformed Indian society, concluding the late medieval period and beginning the early modern period.

-Terminology and periodization
+Terminology and periodisation

 One definition includes the period from the 6th century, the first half of the 7th century, or the 8th century up to the 16th century, essentially coinciding with the Middle Ages of Europe.
 It may be divided into two periods: The 'early medieval period' which lasted from the 6th to the 13th century and the 'late medieval period' which lasted from the 13th to the 16th century, ending with the start of the Mughal Empire in 1526.
 The Mughal era, from the 16th century to the 18th century, is often referred to as the early modern period, but is sometimes also included in the 'late medieval' period.

 An alternative definition, often seen in those more recent authors who still use the term at all, brings the start of the medieval times forward, either to about 1000 CE, or to the 12th century.
 The end may be pushed back to the 18th century, Hence, this period can be effectively considered as the beginning of Muslim domination to British India.
 Or the "early medieval" period as beginning in the 8th century, and ending with the 11th century.

 The use of "medieval" at all as a term for periods in Indian history has often been objected to, and is probably becoming more rare (there is a similar discussion in terms of the history of China).
 It is argued that neither the start nor the end of the period really mark fundamental changes in Indian history, comparable to the European equivalents.
 Burton Stein still used the concept in his A History of India (1998), referring to the period from the Guptas to the Mughals, but most recent authors using it are Indian.
 Understandably, they often specify the period they cover within their titles.